Heart of Midlothian W.F.C.

 Heart of Midlothian Women Football Club, commonly known as Hearts Women, is a Scottish women's football club based in Edinburgh.
-They are members of the Scottish Women's Premier League (SWPL), the highest level football league in Scotland, and currently compete in its top tier, SWPL 1.
+The club is affiliated with Heart of Midlothian F.C. and competes in the Scottish Women's Premier League.
+Hearts won the league for the first time in 2025–26 and qualified for European competition, making their UEFA Women's Champions League debut the following season.

 History

-In 2009 Hearts took over Musselburgh Windsor Ladies Football Club, changing their name to Hearts Ladies F.C.
-The name was changed once again in 2018, when the club became known as Hearts Women F.C.
+On 11 August 2009, Hearts announced the launch of Heart of Midlothian Women's Football Club as a fully affiliated women's division.
+The new side entered the Scottish Women's Football First Division after the group behind it had won the Division Two title the previous season as Musselburgh Windsor Ladies Football Club.
+Hearts described the arrangement as a partnership in which the group was licensed to use the Hearts brand.
+By January 2019, the team was being referred to as Hearts Women.

-At the December 2018 AGM, Hearts owner Ann Budge announced a "six-figure investment year on year" into Hearts Women, alongside an expansion to their academy in order to integrate the women's team further into the club.
+At the December 2018 AGM, Hearts owner Ann Budge announced a "six-figure investment year on year" into Hearts Women, alongside an expansion to their girls' academy in order to integrate the women's team further into the club.
 Hearts intended to "invest significantly in women and girls' football in 2019 and beyond".
 This included the recruitment of Kevin Murphy as First Team Manager, who previously oversaw all football operations within Manchester City's Academy Department.
 Hearts Women hosted two games at Tynecastle in 2019 and clinched the SWPL 2 title with a 3–0 win against Partick Thistle on the final day of the season, gaining promotion to SWPL 1.

 Due to the coronavirus pandemic, the SWPL 2020 season was declared null and void.
 The league reverted to winter football in the 2020–21 season.
 On 14 July 2020, Kevin Murphy stepped down as First Team Manager to join Rangers as First Team Assistant Coach and Girls Academy Manager, being replaced by previous Hearts Men's first team coach Andy Kirk in August 2020.

 In June 2021, Kirk left the club to join Highland League side Brechin City as first team manager.
-In July, Eva Olid was announced as the new first team manager.
+A month later, Eva Olid was appointed first team manager.
+Hearts had finished bottom of the SWPL in 2020–21 but avoided relegation after the league was expanded to ten teams.
+They finished eighth in Olid's first season before moving from amateur to semi-professional status for 2022–23.